-Another important item to have along are instep crampons, Kahtoola Microspikes or Yaktrax Traction devices.
+Another important item to have along is instep crampons, Kahtoola Microspikes, or Yaktrax Traction devices.
 The trails at the Canyon can be covered with slick ice for the first mile or two or even more.
 It is treacherous and scary to be slipping and sliding while walking on the edges of cliffs!

 Hiking sticks are also very useful when hiking in mud and ice.
 In fact, hiking sticks can be some of the most useful items you can take with you on your hike!
 Read my Walking Sticks & Trekking Poles for all the benefits of their use.